ErfanMo77/Syndra/README.md

 - Vulkan path uses dynamic rendering and synchronization2.
 - Vulkan deferred path includes direct lighting, shadows, optional FXAA, and equirectangular environment IBL.

+# glTF Scene Import (fastgltf)
+- Syndra supports glTF 2.0 scene/model loading (`.gltf` and `.glb`) through `fastgltf`.
+- In the editor:
+  - Select (or create) an entity.
+  - Add a `Mesh` component.
+  - Click `Open` in the Mesh panel and choose a `.gltf` or `.glb` file.
+- Multi-mesh glTF files are imported as a parent-child hierarchy (one child entity per mesh).
+- Other non-glTF formats continue to load through Assimp.

 # Regression Checklist
 - Build `Syndra-Editor` and `Sandbox` in Debug from a clean state.
 - Run the automated smoke matrix: `powershell -ExecutionPolicy Bypass -File scripts/smoke_renderer_matrix.ps1 -Configuration Debug`